gzt5142/DaskDataChunking/_pub_notes.md

   'python'.
 I do not know why this is the case, but it is.
 Save the notebook out of the `vscode` interface, and your jupyterbook runs will work, so long as the `pangeo` or `pangeofu` conda environments are currently active when `jb build` is run.
-* Use the jupyterlab interface to set "no kernel" or "ipython".
+* Use the jupyterlab interface to set the kernel to "Python 3 (ipykernel)".
 I have had mixed success with this.
 It usually works, but not always.
 * Use `vi` to manually edit the notebook JSON.
-Completely remove the `kernelspec` entry from the notebook metadata.
+Completely remove the `kernelspec` entry from the notebook metadata. **THIS IS RISKY**

 Before I discovered the `vscode` solution, I was manually editing the notebooks -- which is not a sustainable way forward.
-I do most of my notebook development using the jupyterlab interface.
-Once the notebook will run correctly in jupyterlab, I can use `vscode` to tweak the metadata and save the notebook.
-Not ideal, but better than manually editing with `vi`.
+The easiest workaround is probably to just reset the kernel in the lab interface **once your notebook is done** (you've got all the executable bits working).

 -----